Lincolnshire Recovery College

 If you don’t attend a booked session and don’t let us know in advance, we may cancel your remaining bookings.
 You’ll be able to re-book should you wish to continue learning with us.

-If you require assistance with completing the registration form or have any questions, please contact the team using the details below.
+If you require assistance with completing the registration form or have any questions, please contact the team.
+If you leave your name and number we will get back to you as soon as possible.

 Contact details